 6 nights lodging, 6 breakfasts, 5 picnic and sack lunches, 5 dinners, snacks, float trip, guided hike, detailed cue sheets, maps and GPS files, van support & trained guides.

-$195 for hybrid or road bicycle designed specifically for women. $350 for electric-assist e-bike.
+$195 for hybrid or road bicycle designed specifically for women. $350 for an e-bike.

 Fly in and out of Moab, Utah through Denver.
 Or consider flying into Grand Junction, CO or Salt Lake City, UT, and then taking a commercial shuttle or renting a car and driving to Moab.